 Take the vehicle to your mechanic – If everything goes well with the test drive and you don’t find any major issues when you inspect the car, it is a good idea to ask the seller if you can take the vehicle to your mechanic for further inspection.
 The mechanic will be able to do a more thorough inspection of things like seals, brakes and bearings.

-Make offer, close sale – Once you’ve completed the test drive and inspection and are satisfied with the car’s condition and performance, you can make an offer to purchase.
+Make an offer, close the sale – Once you’ve completed the test drive and inspection and are satisfied with the car’s condition and performance, you can make an offer to purchase.
 Whether you want to simply offer the asking price or less is entirely your decision.
 If you’ve noticed significant defects or needed repairs (worn tires, old air filter, rusted battery), you can offer less than the asking price.
 If no such defects exist and the car is in good condition, you might not want to offer too much below the asking price so you don’t risk insulting the seller.

 Once you agree on a price, all that remains is exchanging the money and completing the necessary paperwork.
 The most pressing document is the vehicle title, which officially transfers ownership from the seller to you.
 You should also request a signed receipt or bill of sale detailing the transaction, which you might want to bring with you to the sale.
 Each state will have their own set of obligations and necessary documentation to complete for a sale, so you should call a local BMV/DMV and ask for any clarification on sale documentation.

-Finally, never hesitate to leave a situation that feels unseemly or suspicious.
+Never hesitate to leave a situation that feels unseemly or suspicious.
 Also consider bringing a friend or relative to help you inspect the car and ensure safety.
 If you suspect a car has been stolen or the seller has arranged a meeting under false pretenses, leave immediately and notify the police.